Dennis Egger

 I am an Associate Professor of Economics at the University of Oxford and a Tutorial Fellow at The Queen's College, Oxford.

 I am a development economist interested in labor and trade.
 I use large scale experiments and administrative data sets to conduct empirical research on migration, networks, and spatial linkages between economic agents in general equilibrium.
-My current work focuses on Kenya, Ethiopia, China and Switzerland.
+My current work focuses on Kenya, Malawi, Ethiopia, China and Switzerland.

 CV | Photo